jhelvy/splitKbCompare/README.md

 ### Run locally

-To run this app locally on your computer, following these steps:
+The app is hosted for [free online](https://jhelvy.shinyapps.io/splitkbcompare/), but you can also run the app locally on your computer by following these steps:

 1. Install [R](https://cloud.r-project.org/)
 2. Run this code in R to install the [shiny library](https://shiny.rstudio.com/): `install.packages("shiny")`